 Share how your church encourages community.

-Some churches have home groups; some have life interest groups; some have weekly bible study.
+Some churches have home groups, some have life interest groups, and some have weekly bible study.

-The model is not as important as the communicating of its existence.
+The model is not as important as the communication of its existence.

 Visitors and new members need to know how to connect with other believers and how to make friends.
 Community groups are how that happens.